rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/edmamgr.rst

 .. c:function:: void EdmaMgr_wait(EdmaMgr_Handle h)

-    Wait for all edma transfers associated with the handle h to complete before continuing this thread of execution.
+    Wait for all EDMA transfers associated with the handle h to complete before continuing this thread of execution.

 Single Transfer EdmaMgr APIs
 ===============================

-This group of EdmaMgr functions will initiate an edma operation on one source and destination addresses.
+This group of EdmaMgr functions will initiate an EDMA operation on one source and destination addresses.

 .. c:function:: int32_t EdmaMgr_copy1D1D(EdmaMgr_Handle h, void *src, void *dst, int32_t num_bytes)